iambrianle/blog/content/posts/blog-with-hugo.md

 i suggest watching [this video](https://www.youtube.com/watch?v=hjd9jti_dq4) from envato tuts+ if you're a beginners or alternatively you can read [this article](https://gohugo.io/getting-started/installing) from hugo.

 # conclusion
-Hugo is a perfect blog builder for tech geeks out there. if you're a beginners in coding, i suggest using wordpress to build you're blog. i'll cover wordpress in the future on [my blog](https://notbrian.me/)
+hugo is a perfect blog builder for tech geeks out there. if you're a beginners in coding, i suggest using wordpress to build you're blog. i'll cover wordpress in the future on [my blog](https://notbrian.me/)
 ### i'd like to hear from you
 - how did you think of this post?
 - do you have any question?